Improving Sample Efficiency in Multi-Agent Reinforcement Learning for Simulated Football Games via Exploration: Abstract

 \section{Abstract}

 Multi-agent reinforcement learning has shown promise in learning cooperative behaviors in team-based environments.
-However, such methods often demand extensive training time.
+However, such methods often demand extensive training time, which inhibits their application for game-AI in standard game development.
 For instance, the state-of-the-art method TiZero takes 40 days to train high-quality policies for a football environment.
 In this paper, we hypothesize that better exploration mechanisms can improve the sample efficiency of multi-agent methods.
-We propose two different approaches for better exploration in TiZero: a self-supervised intrinsic reward and a random network distillation bonus.
+Thereby, we propose utilizing a random network distillation bonus within the multi-agent TiZero framework, aiming to promote exploration.
 Additionally, we introduce architectural modifications to the original algorithm to enhance TiZero’s computational efficiency.
-We evaluate the sample efficiency of these approaches through extensive experiments.
-Our results show that random network distillation improves training sample efficiency by 18.8\% compared to the original TiZero.
-Furthermore, we evaluate the qualitative behavior of the models produced by both variants against a heuristic AI, with the self-supervised reward encouraging possession and random network distillation leading to a more offensive performance.
-Our results highlights the applicability of our random network distillation variant in practical settings.
-Lastly, due to the nature of the proposed method, we acknowledge its use beyond football simulation, especially in environments with strong multi-agent and strategic aspects.
+We evaluate the sample efficiency of our approach against original TiZero through extensive experiments.
+Our results show that random network distillation improves the sample efficiency per training phase by 13.3\% compared with the original TiZero, enhancing generalization and adaptability to previously difficult scenarios.
+This highlights the better applicability of our variant in practical game development settings.
+Lastly, we qualitatively evaluate the gameplay of the produced models against a heuristic AI.
+We find that random network distillation leads to a higher accuracy in shooting, and it achieves higher behavioral stability as shown by the lower standard deviation achieved in gameplay metrics.
+The code is available at \textbf{\url{https://github.com/electronicarts/marling}}.